Explore UCD

 Learning Outcomes:

-1) To give students a basic understanding on various key topics in international development studies which drive the economic development process in several regions of the world.
+1. To provide students with a foundational understanding of key themes in international development studies that shape the economic development process across different regions of the world.

-2) To provide students with basic conceptual tools and frameworks for analysing economic development issues.
+2. To equip students with essential conceptual tools and analytical frameworks for examining issues related to economic development.

-3) At the end of the module, students should be able to understand and critically engage with debates about global affairs and their implications for the development (or lack of it) of different parts of the world.
+3. To enable students, by the end of the module, to critically engage with debates on global affairs and assess their implications for the development—or underdevelopment—of various parts of the world.

 Indicative Module Content:

-The key topics that will be addressed in this module include: Foreign Direct Investments, International Trade, Development Aid, Institutions, Corruption and Cronyism, Natural Resources, International Financial Institutions like the World Bank and IMF.
+The key topics that will be addressed in this module include: Middle Income Trap, Globalization (Foreign Direct Investments, International Trade), Development Aid, Institutions, Corruption and Cronyism, Natural Resources, International Financial Institutions like the World Bank and IMF.

 Student Effort Hours: